derbyjs/derby/index.md

 ### Queries

-Models have access to a rich, chainable query interface.
+Models have access to an expressive, chainable query API.
 Queries enable a more versatile approach than Paths (see above) to subscribe to a set of data.
 For example, with paths, it is not possible to specify a subscription to all users who are older than 25.
 Queries enable subscribing to a set of documents that